-Because vulnerability management is a critical part of a device’s security risk management processes, an SBOM or an equivalent capability should be maintained as part of the device’s configuration management, be regularly updated to reflect any changes to the software in marketed devices, and should support 21 CFR 820.30(j) (Design History File) and 820.181 (Design Master Record) documentation.
+Because vulnerability management is a critical part of a device’s security risk management processes, an SBOM or an equivalent capability should be maintained as part of the device’s configuration management, be regularly updated to reflect any changes to the software in marketed devices, and should support documentation, such as the types detailed in 21 CFR 820.30(j) (Design History File) and 820.181 (Device Master Record).

 To assist FDA’s assessment of the device risks and associated impacts on safety and effectiveness related to cybersecurity, FDA recommends that premarket submissions include SBOM documentation as outlined below.
+For cyber devices, an SBOM is required (see section 524B(b)(3) of the FD&C Act).
 SBOMs can also be an important tool for transparency with users of potential risks as part of labeling as addressed later in Section VI.

-(b) Documentation Supporting Software Bill of Materials FDA’s guidance documents “Off-The-Shelf (OTS) Software Use in Medical Devices” and “Cybersecurity for Networked Medical Devices Containing Off-the-Shelf (OTS) Software” describe information that should be provided in premarket submissions for software components for which a manufacturer cannot claim complete control of the software lifecycle.
-In addition to the information recommended in those guidances, for each OTS component, the following should also be provided in a machine-readable format in premarket submissions.
+(b) Documentation Supporting Software Bill of Materials FDA’s guidance documents Off-The-Shelf (OTS) Software Use in Medical Devices and Cybersecurity for Networked Medical Devices Containing Off-the-Shelf (OTS) Software

+describe information that should be provided in premarket submissions for software components for which a manufacturer cannot claim complete control of the software lifecycle.
+In addition to the information recommended in those guidances, manufacturers should provide machine-readable SBOMs consistent with the minimum elements (also referred to as “baseline attributes”) identified in the October 2021 National Telecommunications and Information Administration (NTIA) Multi stakeholder Process on Software Component Transparency document Framing Software Component Transparency: Establishing a Common Software Bill of Materials (SBOM).

+In addition to the minimum elements identified by NTIA, for each software component contained within the SBOM, manufacturers should include in the premarket submission:

-A. The asset(s) where the software component resides B. The software component name C. The software component version D. The software component manufacturer E. The software level of support provided through monitoring and maintenance from the software component manufacturer F. The software component’s end-of-support date G. Any known vulnerabilities.
+The software level of support provided through monitoring and maintenance from the software component manufacturer (e.g., the software is actively maintained, no longer maintained, abandoned); and

-Industry-accepted formats of SBOMs can be used to provide this information to FDA; however, if any of the above elements are not captured in such an SBOM, we recommend that those items also be provided, typically as an addendum, to FDA for the purposes of supporting premarket submission review.
-Additional examples of the type of information to include in a SBOM can be found in the Joint Security Plan - Appendix G (“Example Customer Security Documentation”) and Sections 2.3.17 and 2.3.18 of the Manufacturer Disclosure Statement for Medical Device Security (referred to as MDS2 or MDS²).
+The software component’s end-of-support date.

+When provided, manufacturers may choose to provide these additional elements as part of the SBOM, or they may provide it separately, such as in an addendum.
+Industry-accepted formats of SBOMs are encouraged.

+If a manufacturer is unable to provide the SBOM information to FDA, the manufacturer should provide a justification for why the information cannot be included in the premarket submission.

-As part of the premarket submission, manufacturers should also describe how the known vulnerabilities (item (G) above) were discovered to demonstrate whether the assessment methods were sufficiently robust.
-For third-party components with known vulnerabilities, device manufacturers should provide in premarket submissions:
+As part of the premarket submission, manufacturers should also identify all known vulnerabilities associated with the device and the software components, including those identified in CISA’s Known Exploited Vulnerabilities Catalog.
+For each known vulnerability, manufacturers should describe how the vulnerabilities were discovered to demonstrate whether the assessment methods were sufficiently robust.
+For components with known vulnerabilities, device manufacturers should provide in premarket submissions:

-A safety and security risk assessment of each known vulnerability; and
+A safety and security risk assessment of each known vulnerability (including device and system impacts); and

 Details of applicable safety and security risk controls to address the vulnerability.
-If risk controls include compensating controls, those should be described in an appropriate level of detail
+If risk controls include compensating controls, those should be described in an appropriate level of detail.

-For additional information and discussion regarding proprietary and third-party components, see section V.B.2, Security Architecture Views, below.
+For additional information and discussion regarding proprietary and third-party components, see Section V.B.2., Security Architecture Views, below.

-3. Security Assessment of Unresolved Anomalies
+5. Security Assessment of Unresolved Anomalies

-FDA’s Premarket Software Guidance,recommends that device manufacturers provide a list of software anomalies (e.g., bugs or defects) that exist in a product at the time of submission.
-For each of these anomalies, FDA recommends that device manufacturers conduct an assessment of the anomaly’s impact on safety and effectiveness, and consult the Premarket Software Guidance to assess the associated documentation recommended for inclusion in such device’s premarket submission.
+FDA’s Premarket Software Guidance,recommends that device manufacturers provide a list of software anomalies that exist in a product at the time of submission.
+For each of these anomalies, FDA recommends that device manufacturers conduct an evaluation of the anomaly’s impact on the device’s safety and effectiveness, and consult the Premarket Software Guidanceto assess the associated documentation recommended for inclusion in such device’s premarket submission.